ziyanan/CourXive/README.md

 6. The system can make study plan for a user
 7. The system can receive comments/reviews from users for courses
 8. The system can provide comparisons between online courses
+9. The system can provide search engine by key words

 Other requirements are: